 The marinade was a heavenly combination of flavors.
 I’d use this when cooking other cuts of meats.
 And the homemade horseradish sauce was a very special treat for a very special meal.

-Recipe for Fall River Prime Rib Roast
+Prime Rib Roast Recipe, Colorado Fall River Prime Rib

 Serve this with this easy and our favorite Horseradish Cream Sauce – enjoy.